 .git/refs/tags

-As we saw in the previous section about objects, we know that Git creates unique SHA-1 hashes for each one.
+As we explained in the previous section about objects, we know that Git creates unique SHA-1 hashes for each one.
 Of course, we could run all of our Git commands utilizing each object's hash.
 For example, git show 123abcd, but this is unreasonable and would require us to remember the hash of every object.
+Fortunately, Git references (refs) help us connect objects to their hashes.

-Refs to the rescue!
 A reference is simply a file stored in .git/refs containing the hash of a commit object.
 Let's go ahead and commit our myfile.txt, so we can better understand how refs work.
-Go ahead and run git add myfile.txt and git commit -m 'first commit'.
+Go ahead and run git add myfile.txt and then commit the staged changes with git commit -m 'first commit'.
 You should see something like this:

 [master (root-commit) 40235ba] first commit